Light Dragoons: Operational Role

-The Light Dragoon’s primary role is Formation Reconnaissance; a varied job that primarily involves operating ahead of the main fighting force, often in enemy or unknown territory in order to find key information on the local area and any enemy within it.
+The Light Dragoon's primary role is Formation Reconnaissance; a varied job that primarily involves operating ahead of the main fighting force, often in enemy or unknown territory in order to find key information on the local area and any enemy within it.
 With this information the Light Dragoons are expected to inform the main fighting force behind them, strike opportune targets or interact with the local population to build relations, gather more intelligence and aid local planning and development.

 The regiment is now equipped with Jackal armoured fighting vehicles.
 The Light Dragoons is paired with the Queen's Own Yeomanry, an Army Reserve light cavalry regiment.

-The Light Dragoons is broken into the following structure:
+The Light Dragoons divides into the following structure: